infiniti888/Social-Science-Miner/README.md

 # System description
 There are 6 Python scripts
 load_LDA_model (Loading the corpus and dictionary already filtered and training or loading an LDA Topic Model, is very fast because it does not require loading the whole collection.
-Also includesthe log-perplexity measure of Gensim tested with different validation sets of documents to evaluate each model). load_topic (Doing the Topic Model process step by step from the documents to generate the files used in load_LDA_model). extract_bibliography (Extracting bibliography of each document, each year appearing there and comparing similarity between bibliographies). extract_intro (Extracting the introduction of each document).
+Also includesthe log-perplexity measure of Gensim tested with different validation sets of documents to evaluate each model).
+The scripts below use information extraction in a rule-based approach and have been adapted for Spanish only at the moment. load_topic (Doing the Topic Model process step by step from the documents to generate the files used in load_LDA_model). extract_bibliography (Extracting bibliography of each document, each year appearing there and comparing similarity between bibliographies). extract_intro (Extracting the introduction of each document).